 Vitamins keep the eyes clear and sparkling.
 They keep the blood ( Nature’s rouge ) rich and red.
 They keep the teeth strong and beautiful.

-Besides these visual benefits, vitamins aid the digestion, keep the nerves steady and firm, build strong bones, keep you look younger and living longer.
+Besides these visual benefits, vitamins aid digestion, keep the nerves steady and firm, build strong bones, keep your look younger and living longer.

 Learn to shop for beauty at the grocery store as well as at the cosmetic counters.
 Reach for a raw carrot as often as you reach for the mascara brush if you want bright beautiful eyes.
-Vitamin A is the natural source of increased eye beauty.
-You will find abundant supplies in the green, leafy vegetables as well as in carrots, squash and tomatoes.
-Prunes, apricots, oranges, peaches are the Vitamin A – packed fruits.
+Vitamin A is a natural source of increased eye beauty.
+You will find abundant supplies in the green, leafy vegetables as well as in carrots, squash, and tomatoes.
+Prunes, apricots, oranges, peaches are Vitamin – packed fruits.
 Cod liver oil is rich in Vitamin A, as are milk, eggs, and liver.

 Thiamin (Vitamin B1) keeps the nerves steady and under control.
 Without thiamin in your diet, you would find yourself and on edge.
 And probably plagued with frequent indigestion.
-The richest sources of B-1 are kidney, liver and pork.
-The wheat and rye germs are important suppliers of B-1 as is wheat of any kind, including bran.
-Also, beef, chicken and mutton; peas, cauliflower, mushrooms and white potatoes.
-(Peanuts, chestnuts are rich in B-1 but since these are high calorie foods they should be avoided by those desiring to lose weight).
-Milk, Nature’s purest beauty food, is rich in Vitamin B-1.
+The richest sources of B-1 are kidney, liver, and pork.
+The wheat and rye germs are important suppliers of B-1 as is the wheat of any kind, including bran.
+Also, beef, chicken, and mutton; peas, cauliflower, mushrooms, and white potatoes.
+(Peanuts, chestnuts are rich in B-1 but since these are high-calorie foods they should be avoided by those desiring to lose weight).
+Milk, Nature’s purest beautiful food, is rich in Vitamin B-1.

 Vitamin C is the supplier of rich, red blood.
 It also gives us healthy teeth and strong gums.
 You will find C in your citrus fruits (lemons, oranges, grapefruits, and tangerines) plus the berry fruits (cranberries, gooseberries, strawberries, and raspberries).
 You will find C in green and leafy vegetables as well as cabbage, turnips, and parsnips, both the sweet and white types, are high in Vitamin C. Liver and brains are the richest meat sources.